Ocala Car Accident Statistics

 - 2021: 52, 3

-Bike accidents recorded in 2022 have already surpassed 2021’s total.
-In the first nine months, 64 bicyclists have been involved in accidents.
-At least one of these collisions was fatal.
+Bike accidents recorded in 2022 surpassed 2021’s total.
+In the first month of 2023, 6 bicyclists have been involved in accidents.
+None of these collisions was fatal.

 Pedestrian Accidents in Marion County, FL